 But usually there is a limit of 2-4 visits per year and it’s probable that the cost of the visit will be more.
 Sometimes it is difficult to find a doctor or specialist that accepts the carrier.
 The same may be true for hospitals.

 Prescription benefits are either just discounted or have a maximum payout per year…perhaps $500 to $1,000.
 These are far lower benefits than you would enjoy under most other standard contracts.
 And it is very important to understand exclusions on these types of policies, because they are plentiful.

-One important change to note is the mandated provisions and essential health benefits that were required on most policies beginning in 2014.
+One important change is the mandated provisions and essential health benefits that became a requirement on most policies beginning in 2014.
 At that time, the “zero” or “no” deductible policies were mostly offered on “Gold” and “Platinum” options that were earlier discussed.
 That situation has not changed, although there are far fewer policies that now waive a deductible.
 However, there are many $250, $300, and $500 deductible options.